 In 2015, Sheila joined the Canadian Opera Company as a violist while continuing to nurture her love of chamber music on the violin with her string quartet as well as other chamber ensembles and various solo performances.
 She has also recently been appointed as principal viola of the National Ballet of Canada Orchestra.
 Her first album, featuring works by Franck, Elgar and Britten in collaboration with Welsh pianist Huw Watkins, is due to come out in 2022.

-Sheila Jaffé plays on a Francesco Gobetti (1710-15) violin and Raymond Schryer (2001) viola on generous loan from Canimex.
+Sheila Jaffé plays on a Stradivarius violin and Sartory viola on generous loan from Canimex.

 Idyll (1st, 5th, and 7th movements)– Andante– Adagio-presto-adagio– ModeratoDuration: approx. 15 minutes

 Gypsy Airs for violin (arrangement Peter Purich)Duration: approx. 9 minutes

 Carmen Fantasy for violin (arrangement for strings)Duration: approx. 10 minutes